ibuisic/dev_starter_kit/readme.md

 #### Other guidelines:

 - Only use the `&:extend` directive to extend placeholders and re-usable classes, not other selectors
-- Nesting selectors more than three levels deep and the code is at risk of being to reliant on HTML structure, overly-specific and difficult to understand.
-- 50 lines is reasonable length for keeping an entire block on a code editor screen without having to scroll.
 - Avoid Qualifying ID and class names with type selectors
 - Avoid large numbers of nested rules.
 - Don't include spaces after commas in RGB or RGBa colors